Home / Uzbekistan

 Day 3 & 4: Khiva

 After you arrive in the morning, check into your hotel and head for lunch (e.g. at Terrassa Cafe).
-Then spend both days you have here wandering the gorgeous old town - make sure not to miss:
+Spend two days you have here wandering the gorgeous old town.
+There is so much to discover!
+Make sure you do not to miss the following:

 • Pahlavan Mahmoud Mausoleum